Key takeaways:

 • Google’s organic SERPs often presented U.S. News & World Report, Healthgrades and other ranking lists.
 Sometimes, SERPs included a top-ranked health system’s service line landing page.
 However, it could not directly deliver a specific list of provider names.
 Google AIOs provided particular names for some testers, but only sometimes.
 The providers listed didn’t necessarily relate to the tester’s location or qualifying keywords.

 • ChatGPT gave a handful of individual provider names, titles and their affiliated health system.
 Sometimes, it included a link.
 However, when we dug into the profiles of the recommended providers, we found issues.
 Often, the contact information was outdated (retired or no longer affiliated), or providers had no connection with the stated health system.
 ChatGPT also confused research faculty for clinical providers at times.
-Finally, it favored providers over the age of 60 — those with more publications, years of experience, etc., which AI considered better qualifications.
+Finally, it favored providers over the age of 60 — those with more publications, years of experience, etc., which AI considered better qualifications

-• A personal touch — ChatGPT seems to pick up on the user’s tone.
+• A personal touch.
+ChatGPT seems to pick up on the user’s tone.
 It answered direct prompts directly.
 But emotional prompts received empathetic replies like, “I’m sorry to hear about your father’s diagnosis.”

-Screenshot from ChatGBT AI search experiment
+Screenshot from ChatGBT AI search experiment from WG Content.

 Example of a ChatGPT answer using personal touch.

-• Stream of consciousness —ChatGPT allowed us to quickly clarify our search intention and course correct when a response was off-track.
+• Stream of consciousness.
+ChatGPT allowed us to quickly clarify our search intention and course correct when a response was off-track.
 These real-time modifications meant we didn’t need to start all over with a new query, unlike Google’s standalone results.
 We intentionally took the conversation in different directions — as a worried family member might — and GPT-4o remembered and kept up.
 This feature could also benefit healthcare consumers with low health or reading literacy.

-• Conversation threads — Using Google, our test persona might bookmark their breast cancer research and share individual links with family members.
+• Conversation threads.
+Using Google, our test persona might bookmark their breast cancer research and share individual links with family members.
 Plus, users can now click a save button in certain AIOs to retrieve the same AIO result and links later.
 Using GPT-4o, we were able to continue the same conversation throughout the week in a single thread and then share the entire conversation.

 • Follow SEO best practices, such as title tags, keywords, alt text, etc.